-- 5.25 Reasonable contact 'from time to time' with an employee on maternity leave is to be expected and will not bring the period of maternity leave to an end.
-Dependent upon the circumstances, there may be time when reasonable contact may be more appropriate than a 'keeping in touch' day. - 5.26 The Regulations intention was that this contact would aid discussion for items such as: - whether or not any planned date of return has changed or is likely to, - · requests for flexible working - an update on developments at work during the period of leave
+- 5.25 Reasonable contact 'from time to time' with an official on maternity leave is to be expected and will not bring the period of maternity leave to an end.
+Dependent upon the circumstances, there may be time when reasonable contact may be more appropriate than a 'keeping in touch' day. - 5.26 The Regulations intention was that this contact would aid discussion for items such as: - 5.26.1 Whether or not any planned date of return has changed or is likely to. - 5.26.2 Requests for flexible working. - 5.26.3 an update on developments at work during the period of leave.